robinhood/spark/README.md

 </LinearLayout>
 ```

-Then, just give it a `SparkAdapter` to graph your data
+Then, just give it a `SparkAdapter` to graph your data:

 ```java
 SparkView sparkView = (SparkView) findViewById(R.id.sparkview);